 We know that making a neonatal death compensation claim can be difficult, but we’re here to talk whenever you’re ready to.
 Our team of friendly medical lawyers will help you identify your eligibility.
 You may be able to make a neonatal death claim if your medical professional:

-• Failed to identify and treat pregnancy complications, such as infections
+• Failed to identify or treat pregnancy complications, such as infections

 • Made errors or delays during delivery

-• Did not communicate risks or abnormalities, which may have influenced your pregnancy decisions
+• Did not communicate risks or abnormalities that could have influenced your decisions

 • Provided inadequate postnatal care